Sometimes being a mother or being pregnant isn't the way you expect it to be.

 Wherever you are in your parenting journey, from pre-conception until your children leave home, anxiety and depression can be present.
 If you’re experiencing feelings that you don’t want, and you’re not sure how to change that, we can work together to enable you to feel the way you would like.

-There are various ways we can do this, through counselling, the CAN Parent-accredited Parent Kind® postnatal course and through Baby Kind newborn observation sessions.
-All of these, apart from the Baby Kind observations, can be carried out face-to-face, online or over the ‘phone.
+There are various ways we can do this, through counselling, through Baby Kind newborn observation sessions, and through Video Interaction Guidance.
+Counselling can be carried out face-to-face, online or over the ‘phone.